PelionIoT/mbl-docs/Docs/install_mbl_on_device/building_images/build_scripts.md

 The `[BUILD.SH STAGE]` can be optionally specified after all the build options.
 These are the main build stages that can be added to the build line.

-<span class="tips">Don't specify a build stage when you perform the invoke the first build.</span>
+<span class="tips">Don't specify a build stage when you perform the first build.</span>

 | Name | Information |
 | --- | --- |